Skip to main content

 The Reality: This is why industry leaders like Stripe are launching AI agent payments using programmatic banking interfaces, not permissionless crypto wallets.

 The humans must retain control of AI at all times.
 Cryptocurrencies heavily compromise that control.
+This practically makes the "uncensorable" nature of Bitcoin a catastrophic security risk.

-4. Thermodynamic Suicide: Doubling Down on Waste
+3. Thermodynamic Suicide: Doubling Down on Waste

 We know that AI is power-hungry.
 The IEA Electricity 2026 Report projects that data centers will consume more energy than entire nations within a few years.
 We also know that Bitcoin is a system based on "Proof-of-Pointless Work."
 It uses the most energy intensive consensus mechanism to justify high prices, as I explained my book The Bucket-Water Analogy.

-Combining these two industries is ecological suicide.
+Combining these two industries would be ecological suicide.

 • AI turns electricity into intelligence (useful work).